 When Snacking Makes Sense

-If there is one thing I’ve learnt as a health coach, it’s that no human body is the same and our needs continually change as our bodies evolve.
+If there is one thing I’ve learnt as a Nutritional Therapist, it’s that no human body is the same and our needs continually change as our bodies evolve.

-During pregnancy, for example, blood sugar levels tend to fluctuate, which might require eating more often (I recommend tamari roasted cashews, paleo crackers with nut butter or coconut yoghurt for slow release energy).
+During pregnancy, for example, blood sugar levels tend to fluctuate, which might require eating more often (I recommend salted cashews, crackers with nut butter or boiled eggs or coconut yoghurt for slow release energy).

 Eating straight after a vigorous workout, also makes sense.
 Following intense physical activity your body naturally enters a catabolic (muscle breakdown) phase and eating protein five to fifteen minutes after training can aid recovery.

 But for most of us, learning to reconnect with our hunger is a valuable lesson.
 By constantly picking, we’ve forgotten what it feels like to be truly ravenous and are denying ourselves the pleasure of tucking into a much-anticipated meal.
 We all know food tastes better if we wait a little longer, as the saying goes, ‘hunger is the best seasoning.’